FutureOnVR/VR-on-Linux-Mint/README.md

 This guide is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

-If you share or adapt this guide, you must provide attribution and indicate whether changes were made, and most importantly, you must keep the adaptation free in both cost and license.
+If you share or adapt this guide, you must provide attribution and indicate whether changes were made.

+## How to share this guide

+This guide may be copied, redistributed, and adapted under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

+When sharing or adapting it, you must:
+- credit **FutureOnVR** as the original author
+- link to the original source where possible
+- indicate whether you made changes
+- license any adapted version under **CC BY-SA 4.0**

+..and **Please**, do not charge money for this guide, even if adapted, for it is shared freely for anyone who wants to learn.